-One of the largest mortgage lenders in the UK, the Bank of Mum and Dad are providing crucial cash injections to one in four property purchases, as they are expected to give or loan over £5.7 billion this year alone.
+One of the largest mortgage lenders in the UK, the Bank of Mum and Dad are providing crucial cash injections to one in four property purchases, as were set to give or loan over £5.7 billion in 2018 alone.

 With such generosity comes the risk of putting your financial future in jeopardy, however, so we’ve pulled together some tips to make it a little easier on the purse-strings.